Spring Break 2022: 25+ Cool Things To Do in Los Angeles with Kids on Vacation

 Amazing Local Day Trips from Los Angeles

 Not up for staying the night in a hotel but want to enjoy a luxurious pool?
 Consider a resort pass to a hotel like the Universal City Hilton, where you can rent a private cabana, order food and drinks, and relax by the pool.
-(And cap your day with a visit to a Taste of Universal.)
-Upscale hotels with pools include the JW Marriott in Santa Monica and the historic Beverly Hilton in Beverly Hills, while more affordable options include chic Sunset Strip-area hotels like The Grafton on Sunset, the Montrose West Hollywood, or the Walk of Fame's Kimpton Everly Hotel in Hollywood.
 For boat lovers, The Marina Del Rey Hotel offers affordable resort pass options and is very charming with its marina-side setting.

 Underwood Family Farms is a must-do for LA parents, so why not make it an all-day trip this spring break?
-The Moorpark pick-your-own farm has remained open throughout the pandemic.
-It’s the perfect place to get some fresh air while spending time on a farm that feels a hundred miles away from the city.
-PYO strawberries has already started and Tomatomania begins March 27.
-Plus, animal-loving kids can visit the Animal Center, which is open for viewing and has goats, baby chicks, emus, bunnies, and more.
+The Moorpark location is the perfect place to get some fresh air while spending time on a farm that feels a hundred miles away from the city.
+PYO strawberries has already begun and Springtime on the Farm starts in April.

-Spring break is right at the tail end of whale watching season in Southern California, with March being one of the busiest times as the whales begin their journey northward.
-Whale watching cruises (with reduced capacity) are extremely popular, so you’ll have to act fast and book ahead to ensure a spot during spring break.
-Popular whale watching launch points include Newport Landing in Newport Beach, Redondo Beach Whale Watch, Marina Del Rey Whale Watching, and Aquarium of the Pacific in Long Beach.
+Spring break is right at the tail end of whale watching season in Southern California.
+Whale watching cruises are extremely popular, so you’ll have to act fast and book ahead to ensure a spot during spring break.

 Even the littlest riders can hop up on a pony.
 Photo courtesy of Montebello Barnyard Zoo

-LA residents are probably familiar with the big regional zoos in Santa Barbara, Los Angeles, Orange County, and of course, San Diego, all of which are now open!
-However, if you're looking for something different, dig a little deeper and find a world of specialty zoos that allow your kids to get up close with animals.
-Montebello Barnyard Zoo has a petting zoo and pony rides (be sure to bring your own helmet), Danny's Petting Farm allows visitors for one hour in reserved groups of six, and America's Teaching Zoo in Moorpark is open.
+LA residents are probably familiar with the big regional zoos in Santa Barbara, Los Angeles, Orange County, and of course, San Diego.
+However, if you're looking for something different, dig a little deeper and find a world of specialty animal encounters that allow your kids to get up close with animals.

 Southern California is famous for its car culture.
 While the days of cruising the boulevard or heading out on a Sunday drive along Route 66 may be activities of a bygone era, a road trip is a great way to safely get out of your neighborhood and see points of interest around the region.
 Popular road trips from Los Angeles include Joshua Tree National Park, Temecula Wine Country, the Calico Ghost Town, and Anza Borrego Desert outside San Diego.